BinWangUC/Reporter/README.md

 # Reporter
 Project betweeen university academics and local industry

-This application/interface is designed using JAVA IDE It uses JAVA Swing to create an user friendly interface.
+This application/interface is designed using JAVA IDE.
+It uses JAVA Swing to create an user friendly interface.

 It is capable of performing numerical calculation for different chemical experiments.